 Surfshark provides a ton of servers to choose from—800+ servers in 50+ countries.
 When they first launched they were sitting at around 500 servers, so it’s nice to see a new VPN expanding their services and ramping up efforts.
 There are multiple servers available in countries like the United States, Belgium, Italy, Poland, and the United Kingdom.

 While top-range VPNs offer thousands of servers, 50 countries is an impressive size as you won’t be limited to a select few locations.

-We expect them to update the list as they grow.
+We expect them to keep expanding the list as they grow.
 All in all, this is a very promising start.